 Brenham was established, and voted as the seat of Washington County, in 1844 and named after Richard Fox Brenham, a veteran of the Texas War of Independence and a hero of the republic.
 The town was formed just 20 miles southwest of Washington-on-the-Brazos, where in 1836, 59 delegates representing the people of Texas drafted the Declaration of Independence and the republic’s first constitution.
 This essential part of Texas history can be experienced at the Washington-on-the-Brazos State Historic Site, which is composed of several attractions designed to teach visitors about the time period.

 A mass of German and Czech immigrants arrived before the end of the 19th century, and their arrival would help shape Brenham into what it is today.
 Perhaps the best evidence of this is the Maifest, an annual festival honoring the city’s German heritage that began in 1881.
-At some point in the late 19th century, a series of cisterns designed to collect rainwater for firefighting were built in Brenham, making the town possibly the first in Texas to provide a public utility!
+At some point in the late 19th century, a series of underground cisterns designed to collect rainwater for firefighting were built in Brenham, making the town possibly the first in Texas to provide a public utility!
 The history of the cisterns is told at Toubin Park, located in downtown Brenham.

-In 1906, several local farmers established the Brenham Creamery Company, which would eventually become the ice cream selling giant known as Blue Bell Creamery.
+In 1906, several local farmers established the Brenham Creamery Company, which would eventually become the ice cream selling giant known as Blue Bell Creameries.
 For more than 100 years, the creamery has produced and sold ice cream across the state of Texas and beyond.
-Today, Blue Bell Creamery is arguably Brenham’s most popular attraction.
+Today, Blue Bell is arguably Brenham’s most popular attraction.
 Stop by the creamery’s ice cream parlor to sample some of Blue Bell’s famous confections.
 Speaking of sampling, there’s more for your palate to savor than ice cream in Brenham.
-There are four wineries in the immediate area that offer a range of wines to try at each of their on-site tasting rooms.
+There are four wineries in the immediate area that offer a range of wines to sample at each of their on-site tasting rooms.

 Ample scenic beauty, one-of-a-kind attractions, and a great location near the birthplace of Texas make Brenham a great place to visit.